The following information is available for download in PDF format.

 Personal information is defined as information about an identifiable individual.
 This includes information on your product and service subscriptions and usage.
 Publicly available information—like a public telephone book listing of your name, address, and telephone number—is not considered personal information.

 We collect information about you during the application process to confirm your identity and credit history, when communicating or transacting business with you, and when providing service to you.
 We may also collect information about you from third parties that have the right to disclose such information to us.
-However, prior to collecting this information, we would first get your consent.
+However, prior to collecting this information, we would first get your consent except where it is impractical or inappropriate to do so.

 - To understand your needs and develop and recommend suitable products and services.
 We maintain a record of products and services you receive from us, and we may ask you for additional information so we can serve you better.
 For instance, if you wish to view your bill using our electronic payment service, we'll ask for your email address.
 We may also ask about your calling habits so we can recommend the best long distance plan.